stanford-oval/wikidata-emnlp23/README.md

 - `original_query_format` refers to the model named `Original SPARQL` in Section 6.3 (Table 3).

+# Evaluation

+To run evaluation on the dev set, prepare your prediction file in the same format as `predicted_results/best.json`, and supply it as the first parameter for `execute_predictions("predicted_results/best.json", "WikiWebQuestions/dev.json")` in `eval_predictions.py`.
+Then, run `python eval_predictions.py`.

+If running on the test set, also change the second parameter to `"WikiWebQuestions/test.json"`

 # Inference

 **This section is under development.**